SoorajSundar1505/neural-pulse/README.md

 **Real-time LLM observability dashboard for OpenAI models.**

-Neural Pulse is a terminal dashboard that streams OpenAI chat completions and visualizes inference in real time.
-Track token usage, latency, throughput, and cost from live API data — in a polished, htop-style interface.
+Neural Pulse is a terminal dashboard for monitoring OpenAI responses in real time.
+Track token usage, latency, throughput, API cost, and live streaming output in a polished, htop-style interface.

 <!-- Replace with a screenshot or asciinema recording before publishing -->
 <!-- ![Neural Pulse dashboard](docs/screenshot.png) -->

-> The pipeline animation is an **illustrative visualization** inspired by transformer inference — it reflects streaming activity, not real model activations.
+> The pipeline animation is an illustrative visualization inspired by transformer inference.
+It represents the request lifecycle and streaming activity, not the model's internal activations.

 ## Features